gwenjo/mario-memory/README.md

 Mobile Wireframe, for bigger image [Click here](readme-documents/wireframe-mobile.png)

+note: There are some changes in the layout.
+The result is not quite the same as the examples of the wireframes

 **Surface**

 The photographs for this memory game are from [Pexels](https://www.pexels.com/)and made by different photographers.